Vishesh8/india_fe_rag/README.md

 ## Usage:

-Copy and paste the code below in your Databricks notebook cell, configure the set of to be configured parameters, and run the cell
+Copy and paste the code below in your Databricks notebook cell, configure the set of to-be-configured parameters, and run the cell
-This should clone the repo in your user folder as well as create sample databricks jobs for pdf processing on top of your configured volume and also a gradio app job that you can run continuously
+This should clone the repo in your user folder as well as create sample Databricks jobs for pdf processing on top of your configured volume and also a gradio app job that you can run continuously

 ## To be Configured
 ### Set Catalog Configurations